gallaouim/interview-questions/questions/javascript/03-closures.md

+---
+tag: intermediate
+---

 # What are Closures in JavaScript?

-Closures are a fundamental concept in JavaScript that allows functions to access variables from their outer scope even after the outer function has returned.

 ## Answer